sanger-tol/pipelines-website/markdown/usage/gap_conventions.md

 - Files are uniquely named across the entire Genome After-Party and could be mixed into the same directory without clashing.
-- To facilitate this, filenames include all necessary identifiers such as assembly specimen, sequencing run.
-These identifiers also go into the directory names.
+- To facilitate this, filenames include all necessary identifiers such as assembly, specimen, or sequencing run.
+- These identifiers, except the assembly name, are also used to name the parent output directories, each identifier naming a different directory level.
 - Analyses that are implemented in multiple pipelines always have the same output name and path.
 - File names are as self-explanatory as possible.